Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-afc.md

 {{< image src="images/blog/afc/scoreboard.png" width="1000" position="center" class="img-fluid" >}}

 ***Real-World Bugs.***
-Does this approach work in the field?
+Does this approach work in the wild?
 During the final, all competing CRSs collectively discovered 6 C/C++ bugs and 12 Java bugs in real-world software.
 Atlantis contributed 3 of each category,